 To learn what this year's fiction team is interested in, visit "What We're Looking For."

-We accept up to 6,000 words of creative nonfiction writing, including but not limited to memoirs, personal essays, literary journalism, lyric essays, visual essays, and hybrid or experimental works.
-We do not accept work that is part of a larger work or narrative.
+We accept up to 6,000 words of creative nonfiction writing, including but not limited to memoir, personal essays, literary journalism, lyric essays, visual essays, experimental nonfiction, and hybrid work.

 All submissions must be double-spaced and in 12 pt.
 Times New Roman.